AdobeDocs/dynamic-media-developer-resources.en/help/aem-viewers-ref/c-html5-s7-aem-asset-viewers/c-html5-ecatsearch-viewer-about/c-html5-ecatsearch-viewer-customizingviewer/r-html5-ecatsearch-customize-pageview.md

 ---
 description: Main view consists of the catalog image.
 It can be swiped to get to another page or zoomed.
-seo-description: Main view consists of the catalog image.
-It can be swiped to get to another page or zoomed.
-seo-title: Page view

 solution: Experience Manager
 title: Page view
-uuid: f585bf57-c66a-4213-a2af-d9625beb5bed

 feature: Dynamic Media Classic,Viewers,SDK/API,eCatalog Search
 role: Developer,Business Practitioner
 ---